wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 or more (k - 1) bit segments, and each of them is encoded by a k-bit block.
 Each k-bit block uses the highest bit as the continuation bit, which indicates whether there is a next block, or the current block is the last one.
 This scheme is similar to how UTF-8 encodes a 32-bit Unicode character.
+The decoder is straightforward: just read in k bits for each iteration, and combines the lower (k - 1) bits into the decoded value.
+If the highest bit of the block is 1, then the iteration continues to the next block.
+Otherwise, the value is fully decoded.